Aliases for TNK1 Gene

 GeneCards Summary for TNK1 Gene

 TNK1 (Tyrosine Kinase, Non-Receptor, 1) is a Protein Coding gene.
 Among its related pathways are Tyrosine Kinases / Adaptors and Focal adhesion.
-GO annotations related to this gene include signal transducer activity and non-membrane spanning protein tyrosine kinase activity.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is TYK2.

 UniProtKB/Swiss-Prot for TNK1 Gene